dockerhn/GHD3/README.md

 Our application is a SaaS (it is hosted on a IaaS Cloud) with 2 main modules

-1. Front-End have the functions:
+1. Front-End module
+   Provide WebUI and Dashboard to create and manage your application with T3kpTun.
+Now, It include:
    * WebUI with simple steps to deploy and manage User's applications (with Next buttons)
    * User registering Page
    * Single sign-on User accounts with Github, AWS Accounts
-* Create file templates for: Dockerfile, Compose file via Web Browsers
+   * User can create file templates for: Dockerfile, Compose file via Web Browsers or use predifined templates
-* Call to Back-end module to execute steps to deploy app and get log,.. for Appication monitoring
+   * Call to Back-end module to execute steps: deploy apps, get logs(Container's stdout, deployment Logs) and application      health checking

-2. Back-End will do the functions:
+2. Back-End module
+   All tasks to deploy and manage your application on Public Cloud will be implemented by the back-end modules.
+They does some functions:

-* Receiving Api calls from front-end to generate Dockerfile, Compose file. and then automatically build image, orchestrate user app via Docker Compose
+   * Receiving Request from front-end to generate Dockerfile, Compose file. and then automatically build image, orchestrate user app via Docker Compose to Pubic Cloud
-* Using DOcker machine to build Docker Environment on AWS
+   * Using DOcker machine to build Docker Environment on Public Cloud
-* Orchestrating user applications on Docker Swarm with Docker Compose and Machine
+   * Orchestrating, monitoring user applications and logs checking on Docker Swarm with Docker Compose and Machine
+   * Provide a request queue with Redis

 ##Requirements